binarymax/nyt-game-cheats/README.md

 `./crossword.js awe..me`

 The dictionary is quite extensive, but doesn't contain everything.
-Pop culture names like songs and movies might not be found.
+Slang and pop culture names like songs and movies might not be found.
 It also doesn't help find multiple words such as `outtolunch`, unless they are in the dictionary.
 It also doesn't identify rebus.
+You can modify the dictionary if you want (see below in About the Dictionaries)

 Another example: